JaValodya/SkyWareInventoryProject/ReadMeFirst.txt

      --Please work only at the branch with your name;
        Hint:
-            +++ to check available branches use command "git branch" (branch you are currently in will be highlighted in green)
+            +1+ to check available branches use command "git branch" (branch you are currently in will be highlighted in green)
+            +2+ to switch between branch use command "git checkout [branch name]" ([branch name] - name of the branch you want to switch to )

-            +++ to switch to YOUR branch use command --Commit and Push only to the branch with your name;
+     -- use "git add" and "git push" only to the branch with your name;
-     --Please do not commit to the workingbranch or muster branchs(this will be done during the review);
+     -- Please do not commit to the 'workingbranch' or 'muster' branches;
-     --
+     -- Before starting work on the project make sure you have the latest version of the project:
+        Step 1: run "git pull" commant when you are on the 'workingbranch' ( See Hint: +2+)